 samtools view and

 module load bowtie2 module load samtools bowtie2 --very-sensitive -x <genomeIndexName> -1 <sample>_1.fastq.gz -2 <sample>_2.fastq.gz | samtools view -u - | samtools sort - > <BAM>

 For input files of 20 million paired reads, this command takes around five hours.
 This can be decreased by increasing the number of cores in the Bowtie2 command.
 For example, we could specify eight cores for Bowtie2 with

 -p 8 and adjust the request in the SLURM script to

-#SBATCH -n 9 (that is, eight cores for Bowtie2 and one for SAMtools).
+#SBATCH -n 10 (that is, eight cores for Bowtie2 and one each for SAMtools view and sort).
 The memory usage of Bowtie2 depends primarily on the genome length; enough must be requested to load the genome indexes.

 It is a well-known problem that ATAC-seq datasets usually contain a large percentage of reads that is derived from mitochondrial DNA (for example, see this discussion).
 Some have gone as far as using CRISPR to reduce mitochondrial contamination.
 The recently published Omni-ATAC method uses detergents to remove mitochondria and is likely to be more accessible for most researchers (but, do not follow their computational workflow).

 Regardless of your lab protocol, you will have some mitochondrial reads in your sequence data.
 Since there are no ATAC-seq peaks of interest in the mitochondrial genome, these reads will only complicate the subsequent steps.
 Therefore, we recommend that they be removed from further analysis, via one of the following methods: